sourcecodeit/outerspacez/README.md

 ## License

-*Outer Space Z* is licensed under the MIT License.
+*Outer Space Z* is licensed under the GNU GPLv3.
 See the [LICENSE](./LICENSE) file for more details.

 ---